rdahis/rdahis.github.io/index.md

 Welcome to my page.
 I am a 6th year PhD candidate in Economics at Northwestern University.
 Here is my [CV](/files/CV - Ricardo Dahis.pdf){:target="_blank"}, [SSRN](https://ssrn.com/author=2786164){:target="_blank"}, [Scholar](https://scholar.google.com/citations?user=iDi8BA8AAAAJ){:target="_blank"} and [Twitter](https://twitter.com/rdahis){:target="_blank"}.

 I am on the job market this year and available for interviews before, during and after the (virtual) 2021 EEA and ASSA meetings.
+Here is my [job market webpage](https://sites.northwestern.edu/rdahis/).

 My research is at the intersection of Development, Political Economy, Public and Environmental Economics, with an emphasis on low- and middle-income countries.
 I study topics related to decentralization, public service delivery, deforestation, and racial inequality.